UandersonSilva/VGA_Controller_SystemVerilog/README.md

 # VGA_Controller_SystemVerilog
-Um controlador VGA descrito em SystemVerilog
+Um controlador VGA descrito em SystemVerilog para apresentar os dados do BIP 2 na tela.
+A VGA controller described in SystemVerilog to show the BIP 2 data on screen.